 - Demonstrate the skills necessary to practice autonomously within a direct access environment in essential practice areas as defined by the Guide for Physical Therapist Practice.

-- Screen individuals through testing and differential diagnosis, to determine a physical therapy diagnosis which is within the scope of physical therapy, and/or to determine the need for referral to other health professionals.
+- Use testing and differential diagnosis to screen individuals in order to determine appropriateness for Physical therapy services, and/or to determine the need for referral to other health professionals.

 - Apply evidence based decision making in planning patient care.